diegozain/diegozain.github.io/active-source.md

 On the left is the DCIP instrument used in this survey.
 On the right is the 3D time-lapse result before and after the injection of the remediation agent.
 The colored dots denote the location of the injections.

-## 📡🔌 GPR+DC 2d multiphysics GPR full-waveform inversion & DC data
+## 📡🔌 2d multiphysics: GPR full-waveform inversion & DC data

 Visit the peer-reviewed [paper](https://doi.org/10.1190/geo2021-0161.1) for details!